AnishBashyal/EscapeTheDeath/README.md

 # EscapeTheDeath
 A platform game with 3 levels, playable on both PC and mobile.
-A Project exhibted in school's Computer Expo.
+A Project exhibited in school's Computer Expo.

   Level 1 : Roll